 - Monitor your bank account with Online Banking Alerts.
 You can set up alerts for any change in your banking account, such as when you receive money or when money are taken from your account.
 Normally, you will be informed when your salary is received or when an automatic payment has been done.
 But it is useful also in case someone tries to remove unauthorized money from the account.

 - Be careful when connecting to public and free wireless networks.
 One of the favourite methods used by online criminals to retrieve your credentials is by using wireless sniffers to access data sent over unprotected networks.
-One way to increase your security is by using a “private browsing” session, this way you make sure your credentials won’t be stored locally.
-Nevertheless, this won’t stop the Internet Service Provider or anyone else “listening” out there to catch your private communication.
+One way to increase your security is by using a “private browsing” session, which ensures that your credentials won’t be stored locally.
+However, this won’t stop the Internet Service Provider or anyone else “listening” out there from catching your private communication.

 In this fight for online protection, keeping your main tool – the BROWSER – secure is a vital step.

 That is why our operating system defense should contain multiple layers of protection, from security products to manually customizing our browsers, since our web browser is actually the central tool we use to access our social media accounts, our e-mail addresses and our online banking websites.

 Simply said, our browser has become the essential connection tool we use to reach the Internet.

 But, as we previously said, there is an ongoing fight and challenge for online security and we have to be open and accept alternative means to protect our private data.

 You can certainly see your expertise within the article you write.

 The sector hopes for more passionate writers such as you who are not

 afraid to say how they believe.
 All the time go